 So you step up.
 You take care of them.
 You see that they’re eating, or at least bring them food.
 You drive them to appointments.
 Perhaps a few of those appointments are the kind that only last a few minutes of transaction.
 Your life begins to revolve around this person.
-You neglect yourself and your own needs out of devotion and duty.
-You tell yourself that your level of sacrifice to this person is necessary.
-Even noble.

 Sovereign Health can step in.

-Taking care of someone you love is commendable and sometimes necessary.
+It’s hard to fault a caregiver.
 Parents, spouses and friends all look out for each other.
 However, some relationships can become distorted and unhealthy.

 What is codependency?

-Codependency is a psychological condition in which one person is in a relationship with and provides care for another to meet his or her own emotional or psychological needs.
+Codependency is a psychological condition in which one person is in a relationship with and provides care for another benefitting his or her own emotional or psychological needs.
 The relationship defines the caregiver’s sense of self-worth, so he or she is often controlled or manipulated by the other person, consciously or unconsciously.

 Sovereign Health of California